russeree/cerkle-tree/docs/path_algorithm.md

-# Path Isolation Algorithm
+# Parallel Bitwise Path Isolation Algorithm

 ## Overview
 An algorithm for determining the intersection of leaves in a Sparse Merkle Tree.
 The algorithm uses binary representation with a bitmask to efficiently determine path intersections.

 ## Algorithm Description